Optimization-Based Safe Stabilizing Feedback with Guaranteed Region of Attraction: Analysis of Safety QP with Stability Penalty

-Note also the assumption that $N_{1}$ and $N_{2}$ are finite in Proposition~\ref{prop:undes-eq} is satisfied if $\mathcal{C}$ is bounded.
-Also, if $g(x)$ is full column rank for all $x\in\mathcal{C}$, then there exist arbitrarily small neighborhoods $\mathcal{V}$ of the origin for which $N_{3}^{\mathcal{V}}$ is strictly positive.
-Thus, $N_4$ is positive, the controller $u_{\epsilon}^{\safe}$ with $\epsilon$ small enough confines the equilibria of the closed-loop system arbitrarily close to the origin.
+Note that the assumption that $N_{1}$ and $N_{2}$ are finite in Proposition~\ref{prop:undes-eq} is satisfied if $\mathcal{C}$ is bounded.
+The neighborhood $\mathcal{V}$ of the origin in the statement can be taken arbitrarily small and, consequently, if $N_4$ is positive, the controller $u_{\epsilon}^{\safe}$ with sufficiently small $\epsilon$ confines the equilibria of the closed-loop system arbitrarily close to the origin.
 However, as $\mathcal{V}$ gets arbitrarily small, $N_3^{\mathcal{V}}$ (and hence $\epsilon$) could also get arbitrarily small.
 In Corollary~\ref{cor:conv-origin} later, we give sufficient conditions to ensure that this does not happen.